be-heroes/ultron/README.md

 # Ultron

 Ultron is a critical component of Project Ultron, designed to enhance the automation and intelligence of workload management within Kubernetes clusters.
 At its core, its a webhook server responsible for dynamically and automatically assigning labels to pods as they are provisioned.
 This auto-labeling mechanism enables Kubernetes to make more informed decisions about pod scheduling, resource allocation and workload optimization.
-By applying labels based on a variety of important criteria, the webhookserver ensures that workloads are efficiently distributed across the cluster.
+By applying labels based on a variety of important criteria, Ultron ensures that workloads are efficiently distributed across the available nodes.

 The labels applied by the ultron can include a wide range of information: